aanarchyy/wifite-mod-pixiewps/README.md

-    -pixiet <sec>     #configurable timeout for pixiewps attack -ponly            #uses only pixiewps and reaver up until M3 -pixienopsk       #do not run retrieved pin through reaver
+    -pixiet <sec>     #configurable timeout for pixiewps attack -ponly            #uses only pixiewps and reaver up until M3 -pixienopsk       #do not run retrieved pin through reaver -update           #now updates to this fork instead of original wifite
 #Required tools

     You must install Pixiewps by Wiire (https://github.com/wiire/pixiewps)